cryptoishere/rust-app/README.md

     }
 In this case, EmailField will check that the email is a mostly-valid email address.
 PasswordField will check that it's a "secure" password.
 Each Field type has an internal errors stack, so you can pass it back to your view and render errors as necessary.

-For more supported field types, see the jelly/forms module.
+For more supported field types, see the app/forms module.

 Request Helpers
 A personal pet peeve: the default actix-web view definitions are mind-numbingly verbose.
-Code is read far more than it's written, and thus Jelly includes some choices to make writing views less of a headache: namely, access to things like database pools and authentication are implemented as traits on HttpRequest.
+Code is read far more than it's written, and thus App includes some choices to make writing views less of a headache: namely, access to things like database pools and authentication are implemented as traits on HttpRequest.

 This makes the necessary view imports a bit cleaner, requiring just the prelude for some traits, and makes view definitons much cleaner overall.
-It's important to note that if, for whatever reason, you need to use standard actix-web view definitions, you totally can - Jelly doesn't restrict this, just provides a (we think) nicer alternative.
+It's important to note that if, for whatever reason, you need to use standard actix-web view definitions, you totally can - App doesn't restrict this, just provides a (we think) nicer alternative.

 Checking a User
 You can call request.is_authenticated()? to check if a User is authenticated.
 This does not incur a database hit, but simply checks against the signed cookie session value.